JANECEA/FileSurfer/docs/UserGuide.md

 ## Advanced features
 ### Git Integration
-If `"gitIntegration"` is set to `true` and the current directory is a git repostiory (or a subdirectory of a git repository), new buttons will appear in the second toolbar.
+If `"gitIntegration"` is set to `true` and the current directory is a git repository (or a subdirectory of a git repository), new buttons will appear in the second toolbar.

 ![FileSurfer Interface](./images/gitIntegration.png)
 1. **Branch combobox**: